IntentArchitect/Docs/articles/whats-new/2024/08/index.md

 ### Cosmos DB explicit optimistic concurrency

 The repository already had support for implicit optimistic concurrency, ensuring documents written to Cosmos had not changed since they were read within the same service call.
-You can now leverage the `ETag` directly for more more scenario's include cross service calls.
+You can now leverage the `ETag` directly for more scenarios including cross service calls.

-For more information check out the module [documentation](https://github.com/IntentArchitect/Intent.Modules.NET/blob/development/Modules/Intent.Modules.CosmosDB/README.md#explicit-optimistic-concurrency).
+For more information, check out the module [documentation](https://github.com/IntentArchitect/Intent.Modules.NET/blob/development/Modules/Intent.Modules.CosmosDB/README.md#explicit-optimistic-concurrency).

 Available from: